 It can handle billing and invoicing.
 So if you need to make sure that your clients are paid on time and every time, this could do you some good.
 Especially when you are dealing with those who might not be paying up at the right time.

-It also has the ability to integrate with a whole lot of third-party apps like Mailchimp, Gmail, and so much more.
+It also has the ability to integrate with a many third-party apps like Mailchimp, Gmail, and much more.

 - Email marketing automation and bulk sending

 - Third-party app integration

 - Easy app integration

 - Simple to navigate

 - Some complain about it being a bit clunky